jamijoj/jamila-portfolio/dataviz3&4.md

 &nbsp;
 ### 4. Final visualization

 The final step in the process was redoing the visualization.
 After fiddling around with different products including Excel, Flourish Studio, and Datawrapper.de, I finally settled on using Tableau.
 In my wireframe I had the data represented as a horizonal bar chart.
-I quickly realized I couldn’t do this well in Tableau, probably due to my limited experience with it, because I couldn’t figure out how to adjust the spacing between the bars so that the data fit without feeling crowded.
+I quickly realized I couldn’t do this well in Tableau due to my limited experience with it because I couldn’t figure out how to adjust the spacing between the bars so that the data fit without feeling crowded.
 I decided to use a vertical bar chart and came up with two solutions based off of it:

 ### Solution 1: